Hamid Jafarkhani: Biography

 Later, in 2001, Jafarkhani introduced quasi-orthogonal space–time block codes which overcome some of the difficulties inherent in earlier codes, at a cost of transmitting less data.
 These too are now widely studied.
 Then, in 2003 he introduced a more powerful version of his original codes, the super-orthogonal space–time trellis codes which combine the effects of both block codes and space–time trellis codes.
 Again, this work has led to significant research efforts around the world.

 Jafarkhani received a National Science Foundation CAREER award in January 2003 which "recognizes outstanding scientists and engineers who, early in their careers, show exceptional potential for leadership at the frontiers of knowledge".
-He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE), an editor of IEEE Transactions on Wireless Communications and an associate editor of IEEE Communications Letters.
+He is also a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for contributions to space-time coding, an editor of IEEE Transactions on Wireless Communications and an associate editor of IEEE Communications Letters.
 Jafarkhani is the author of Space-Time Coding: Theory and Practice, published in September 2005.

 Jafarkhani is a co-recipient of the 2013 IEEE Eric E. Sumner Award for outstanding contributions to communications technology.
 He is a recipient of the IEEE Communications Society Award for Advances in Communication.